Last Updated on July 5, 2021 by Julia Wilson

 Monstera spp. is a genus of 45 evergreen vines native to tropical regions of the Americas.
 Monstera delicosa (Swiss cheese plant) is the most well-known species popular as a houseplant.

 The size of Monstera spp. leaves can range from a few cms to 60 cms or more.
 Many Monstera leaves develop splits or holes (known as fenestrations) as the leaves increase in size.

 Most cats will stop chewing in response to the bitter taste and acute pain.
-Symptoms relate to acute oropharyngeal pain from contact with needle-shaped calcium oxalate crystals.
+Symptoms relate to acute oropharyngeal pain from contact with needle-sharp calcium oxalate crystals.

 - Oral pain and intense burning